drkrillo/docs/creator/interactivity/raycasting.md

 ```

 {% hint style="info" %}
 **💡 Tip**: In this example we use the primary button (E) to trigger the raycast.
 We don't use the pointer button (left click) because clicking and dragging also shifts the camera angle by default.
-If you want to prevent rotating the camera while dragging, you can use a \[Virtual Camera]\(\{{< ref "/content/creator/sdk7/3d-essentials/camera.md">\}}) to set the camera angle as fixed.
+If you want to prevent rotating the camera while dragging, you can use a [Virtual Camera](../sdk7/3d-essentials/camera.md) to set the camera angle as fixed.
 {% endhint %}

 ### Advanced syntax